romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-`testRequest` is a custom helper around `app.inject` from fastify to perform a fake requests without app running.
+`testRequest` is a custom helper around `app.inject` from fastify to perform a fake request without the app running.

 `express` doesn't have such tools and can be tested with real requests, it's recommended to use `axios` for this purpose.